eliasson/markuseliasson.se/content/article/technical-debt.md

 **Stress** - is an obvious factor, people perform badly under too much stress, regardless of profession.
 Stress leads to mistakes, ignoring code-hygiene such as unit-tests or not taking the time to understand the task at hand.

 **Lack of knowledge** - sometimes the person(s) who wrote a piece of code might just not have known better.
-This can be due to the person not having the required technical knowledge, or domain knowledge.
+This can be due to the person not having the required technical knowledge or domain knowledge.
 That kind of problem can often be mitigated with training, coaching and pair-programming.
 Other times it is a lack of interest or motivation which require different actions.

+Some people have pointed out the case where the team takes a shortcut to accomplish some goal.
+Later it turns out that the shortcut is causing problems, making it harder to continue developing features.
+I still do not think that is technical debt.
+The shortcut should have been made by weighing its pros and cons and the decision to take the shortcut was probably the correct decision at that time.
+Maybe the decision was needed due to a closing market window and implementing the feature right would have missed that window?
+You now have the possibility to correct the shortcut, it should be easy to describe the problem more specifically and it should be easier to indicate the value of such a fix.

 ## Cause and effect